-- · The organisation needs to be private and must have a legal and organisational domicile, as well as activities in Denmark. - The chairperson or most members of its governing body must be Danish citizens or foreigners with residence permit and home address in Denmark. - · The organisation must have existed for at least one year. - The organisation must have a minimum of 50 paying members or contributors in Denmark. - · The organisation must have a set of statutes and accounts subjected to an audit.
+- · The organisation needs to be private and must have a legal and organisational domicile, as well as activities in Denmark. - The chairperson or most members of its governing body must have residence and home address in Denmark. - The organisation must have existed for at least one year. - When applying for funds up to DKK 500,000, the organisation must have a minimum of 25 paying members or contributors in Denmark.
+When applying for more than DKK 500.000, the requirements are 50 or more. - The organisation must have a set of statutes and accounts subjected to an audit. - The annual accounts of the organisation must be subject to auditing.